tyrauber/mongodb-rails3-tutorial/README.md

 *  MongoDB 2.0.2
 *  Git

-## Download the Sample Application
+# Sample Application

-The complete application can be downloaded using the following terminal command:
+The sample application may be downloaded using the following terminal command:

 	$ git clone git@github.com:tyrauber/mongodb-rails3-tutorial.git

-To run the Rails application, type the following at the command prompt:
+On by clicking on the following link: https://github.com/tyrauber/mongodb-rails3-tutorial/zipball/master

+Navigate to the application directory:

 	$ cd mongodb-rails3-tutorial/

-To run a Rails 3 application, this, type the following:
+To run a Rails 3 application, like this, type the following:

 	$ rails server

-# The Tutorial

-## Part 1:  Basic MongoDB Rails 3 Application Creation
+# Tutorial: Creating a MongoDB, MongoMapper Rails 3 Application

+The following tutorial results in the sample application included in this repository.

 ###  Step 1: Build a rails app using the  --skip-active-record option

-The very first thing we are going to need to do is build the Rails 3 Application framework.
+The very first thing we are going to do is build the Rails 3 Application framework.
 Since MongoDB isn't a SQL database, it does not use ActiveRecord to store data.
 We will instead be using the MongoMapper gem as a replacement for ActiveRecord.
-Therefore, we will need to '--skip-active-record' when generating our Rails 3 Application.
+Therefore, we will need to use '--skip-active-record' when generating our Rails 3 Application.

 	$ rails new mongodb-rails3-tutorial --skip-active-record

-Go ahead and change to the application directory:
+Navigate to the application directory:

 	$ cd mongodb-rails3-tutorial/